Pylons/pyramid_simpleform/docs/index.rst

 Note that running **bind()** on a form that hasn't been validated yet, or where the form contains errors, will raise a **RuntimeError**.

+Also note that attributes starting with an underscore will not be explicitly bound.
+In order to bind such properties you must do so manually from the ``data`` property of your form instance.

 Form rendering
 --------------